supritshah1289/socializing-nerds/README.md

 ##User stories
 * User can sign up
 * User can login
-* User can create Chatroom
+* User can create new chatroom
-* User can Join the Chatroom
+* User can join the chatroom
-* User can send messages to Chatroom
+* User can send messages to chatroom